 Integral tests, including the

-Phébus FB in-pile tests (IRSN) simulating an entire accident with real materials up to the source term in the containment, and the out-of-pile CORA and QUENCH tests (KIT) representing a bundle of electrically heated fuel rods in the core, using simulant materials or CCI tests (ANL, USA) dealing with corium-concrete interaction.
+Phébus FP in-pile tests (IRSN) simulating an entire accident with real materials up to the source term in the containment, or QUENCH tests (KIT, Germany) representing a bundle of electrically heated fuel rods in the core, using simulant materials or CCI tests (ANL, USA) dealing with corium-concrete interaction.

-Among these 160 tests, the OECD/NEA ISP exercises (International Standard Problem) have been selected as often as possible as these constitute an international reference by virtue of the high quality of the measurements and their use as benchmarks when comparing software packages (PACTEL, VANAM, BETHSY, LOFT tests, etc.).
-The test matrix is continually being expanded by the results of international programmes, including: CCI-OECD (Argonne National Laboratories, USA), ISTP (EPICUR and CHIP at the IRSN, OECD BIP2/BIP3 (Canadian Nuclear Laboratories, Canada), OECD THAI-2/THAI-3 (Becker Technologies, Germany), and ARTIST (PSI, Switzerland).
+Among these 160 tests, the OECD/NEA ISP exercises (International Standard Problem) have been notably selected as these constitute an international reference by virtue of the high quality of the measurements and their use as benchmarks when comparing software packages (e.g. PACTEL, VANAM, BETHSY, LOFT tests, etc.).
+The validation matrix is continually being expanded by the results of international programs, including: CCI-OECD (Argonne National Laboratories, USA), OECD STEM/STEM2 at the IRSN, OECD BIP2/BIP3 (Canadian Nuclear Laboratories, Canada), OECD THAI-2/THAI-3 (Becker Technologies, Germany), etc.

-About thirty European member organisations of the SARNET network are evaluating ASTEC, either through validation against the results of experimental programmes (see above), or by means of benchmark comparisons with other software packages for accident scenarios in various types of reactor (900 MWe PWR Framatome, PWR Konvoi 1300 MWe, PWR Westinghouse 1000 MWe, VVER 440 MWe and VVER 1000).
-For many years, the IRSN has also been working in close collaboration on similar work with a number of organisations outside Europe, including the Kurchatov Institute (Russia), Atomic Energy of Canada Limited (AECL, Canada), Bhabba Atomic Research Centre (BARC, India) and Atomic Energy Regulatory Board (AERB, Indian safety authority).
+Since 2004, about 30 members of the SARNET network have been continually evaluating ASTEC, either through validation against the results of experimental programs (see above), or by means of benchmark comparisons with other software packages for accident scenarios in various types of reactor (900 MWe PWR Framatome, PWR Konvoi 1300 MWe, PWR Westinghouse 1000 MWe, VVER 440 MWe and VVER 1000 MWe).
+For many years, the IRSN has also been working in close collaboration on similar work with a number of organisations outside Europe, including the Kurchatov Institute (Russia), Atomic Energy of Canada Limited (AECL, now CNL, Canada), Bhabba Atomic Research Centre (BARC, India) and Atomic Energy Regulatory Board (AERB, Indian safety authority).
 Then, other non-European organizations have also joined the ASTEC project, notably including TSOs (Technical Safety and Support Organisations) such as SEC-NRS (Russia) and NSC (China), but also other partners in Asia such as CNPRI (China), NPCIL (India), and the national university of Singapore.
 More recently, few other organizations have joined the ASTEC community, including e.g. Energorisk (Ukraine) and Türkiye Atom Enerjisi Kurumu (TAEK, Turkey) near the EU, and Egyptian Nuclear and Radiological Regulatory Authority (ENRRA, Egypt) in the Middle East.

-The work done in SARNET has shown that ASTEC V2 is today able to simulate a large part of severe accident scenarios in boiling water reactors (BWR) and heavy water CANDU reactors, except for the stage of core degradation.
+The work some years ago done in SARNET has shown that ASTEC V2.0 is able to simulate a large part of severe accident scenarios in boiling water reactors (BWR) and heavy water CANDU reactors, except for the stage of core degradation.
 The work later conducted as part of the CESAM project (2013-2017) showed that version V2.1, as expected, was able to eliminate this restriction, due to the newfound ability to adequately model the actual geometry of BWR and CANDU cores.

 Maintenance and user support